Did the Neurons Read your Book? Document-level Membership Inference for Large Language Models: Introduction

 Over the last year, Large Language Models (LLMs) have become ubiquitous.
 By understanding and producing coherent natural language, models such as GPT-2/3/4~\cite{radford2019language,brown2020language,gpt4techreport}, BLOOM~\cite{scao2022bloom} and LLaMA 1/2~\cite{touvron2023llama,touvron2023llama2}, promise to revolutionise society.
 ChatGPT, a fine-tuned version of GPT-3, was the fastest consumer-focused application in history to reach 100 million users~\cite{chatgptfastest}.
 Since this breakthrough, investment in Artificial Intelligence (AI) is estimated to reach \$200 billion globally by 2025~\cite{aiinvestmentforecast}.

-While these models undoubtedly represent a major technical achievement, their capabilities stem from having been trained on enormous amounts of human-generated texts.
-For instance, Meta's first generation model, LLaMA, had reportedly been trained for "next-token-prediction" on as many as 1.4 trillion tokens~\cite{touvron2023llama}.
+While these models undoubtedly represent a major technical achievement, their capabilities stem from having been trained on enormous amounts of human-generated text.
+For instance, Meta's first generation model, LLaMA, had reportedly been trained on as many as 1.4 trillion tokens~\cite{touvron2023llama}.
 The capabilities of these models furthermore seem, at least at the moment, to keep improving with the size of the model (up to 100+ billion parameters)~\cite{bender2021dangers,kaplan2020scaling}.
 This--in turn--fuels the need for increasingly more data, even leaving some wondering whether they might soon have consumed all the available data on the internet~\cite{villalobos2022will}.

 As LLMs become increasingly embedded into our daily life, simplifying tasks, generating value, but also making decisions, questions are being raised regarding the data from which their capabilities emerge.
 This includes questions about what they will learn, e.g. whether modern models will learn the societal biases present in the data or amplify them~\cite{sheng2019woman,nadeem2020stereoset,abid2021persistent} or whether they might learn and propagate disinformation~\cite{zhang2023siren,bloombergminformation,barnard2023self,nytimeschatgptdisinformation}.
 Additionally, it also raises questions on ownership of the knowledge extracted by LLMs and whether copyright or \emph{fair use} apply~\cite{samuelson2023generative}.
-Indeed, content creators have raised concerns and filed lawsuits claiming copyright infringement by models trained on the Books3 dataset, which would contain pirated copies of their content~\cite{silvermanmeta,authorsguild}.
+Indeed, content creators have raised concerns and filed lawsuits claiming copyright infringement by models trained on the books from the Books3 dataset, which would contain pirated copies of their content~\cite{silvermanmeta,authorsguild}, but also on songs~\cite{anthropic} or news articles~\cite{nytimes}.

 Unfortunately, as those questions are being asked, model developers are becoming increasingly reluctant to disclose and discuss their training data sources.
 One of the currently most widely used models, GPT-4, releases no information on its training dataset~\cite{gpt4techreport}, while Meta initially released details on the training dataset of LLaMA~\cite{touvron2023llama}, but now resists to do so in their release of LLaMA-2~\cite{touvron2023llama2}.